KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 The Autodesk Standard Surface Materials from the FBX were converted into glTF Materials, and assigned appropriate values.

 The watch band was given a carbon fiber material, by reusing the normal map texture from another sample asset [CarbonFibre](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/CarbonFibre#screenshot).
 For this asset the glTF extension [KHR_materials_anisotropy](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md#khr_materials_anisotropy) was not needed.
 While this material is not strictly physically accurate, the normal map alone was considered good enough.
-Whenever possible, it is a good practice to use as few extensions as possible, since it's not always guarranteed that all renderers will support all extensions.
+Whenever possible, it is a good practice to use as few extensions as possible, since it's not always guaranteed that all renderers will support all extensions.

 ![Carbon fiber materials and normal map](screenshot/carbon-fiber.jpg)
 <br/>_Carbon fiber normal map, and the resulting material variants._

 To customize the watch for glTF use, the Blender and Mudmaster logo meshes were removed, then the Khronos Group and 3D Commerce and DGG logos were applied as textures.
 The 3D Commerce logo was set up to be baked along with the rest of the meshes comprising the watch face, into one cohesive texture set (see below for details about using the Remesher).

-The Khronos Group and DGG logos were created as cropped textures, which didn't stristly match the dimensions of the meshes.
+The Khronos Group and DGG logos were created as cropped textures, which didn't strictly match the dimensions of the meshes.
 Instead, the UV was set to roughly fit the meshes, and the glTF texture Samplers were set to use the wrap mode `ClampToEdge`.
 This allows the texture to be applied to the whole surface, then to use [KHR_texture_transform](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_texture_transform#khr_texture_transform) for precise placement, and the colors of the edge pixels will simply repeat out to the edges of the material for a seamless decal.

 ![glTF code for the texture samplers](screenshot/sampler-wrapmodes.jpg)
 <br/>_The texture samplers, showing the wrapS and wrapT values for `ClampToEdge`._

-The values for the various wrapmodes can be found online, for example [here on microsoft.com](https://learn.microsoft.com/en-us/dotnet/api/microsoft.mixedreality.toolkit.utilities.gltf.schema.gltfwrapmode).
+The values for the various wrap modes can be found online, for example [here on microsoft.com](https://learn.microsoft.com/en-us/dotnet/api/microsoft.mixedreality.toolkit.utilities.gltf.schema.gltfwrapmode).

 Before adding the KHR_texture_transform extension, the logos simply filled the polygons they were applied to, as shown here:
 ![Logos applied without transforms](screenshot/logos-without-transforms.jpg)